Cloud1379/cse15l-lab-reports/LabReport2.md

 ![Image](https://i.imgur.com/fGq3yRc.png)

-In this screenshot, the methods handleRequest and main are called.
+In this screenshot above, the methods handleRequest and main are called.
 The relevant arguments are "Hello" which is the messsage being added, "/add-message" to signify that a string is being added, "=" to split up the parameters, and "s" to represent the first parameter.
 There is also the entire url, which is http://localhost:4000/add-message?s=Hello In this class, I have an arrayList of strings, and in this screenshot "Hello" is being added to the end of it.
 This arrayList is then copied over to a single string with multiple lines and returned.
 In this case, since only "Hello" has been added so far, only "Hello"